lukitos/fosterBuddy/README.md

 * What inputs are needed to generate those outputs?
     * Data entry via forms for things they track and foster children's profiles

-* Technologies
+* How this project is built
     * Front-end: React Native, Redux
     * Back-end: Node.js, Firebase, PostgreSQL

+* Time constraints:
+    * This project has to be completed in less than a week

+* My role in this project:
+    * I am the sole developer for this project

-* Feature list
+### Feature list
     * Authentication
     * Incident report
     * Foster child's profile

-* Future enhancements
+### Future enhancements
 * Ability to take pictures and save it as part of the tracking
 * SMS for appointment reminders
 * Task management module (ability to create and view to do list)
 * Additional features
   * Appointment (doctor, case manager, licensing worker)
   * Medication Log
   * Visitation
   * Court session
   * Receipt
   * Medical record